Hataken999/Hikkiman-Radio/README.md

 ### Designed for Your Comfort:

+- **Sleep Timer:** Love falling asleep to your favorite Japanese station?
+Set the sleep timer, and Hikkiman Radio will automatically turn off when your chosen time is up.
+Drift off to dreamland with the perfect soundtrack.
 - **Dark Mode**: Love late-night listening?
 Or maybe you just prefer a sleek, sophisticated look?
 With our customizable Dark Mode, you can enjoy Hikkiman Radio any time of day (or night) without straining your eyes.

 ### Why Choose Hikkiman Radio?